holadepo/docs/astro/view-logs.md

 1. Create a new Datadog API key or copy an existing API key.
 See [API and Application Keys](https://docs.datadoghq.com/account_management/api-app-keys/).
 2. Identify the Astro cluster from which you want to forward task logs.
 3. Submit a request to [Astronomer support](https://cloud.astronomer.io/support) with your Datadog API key, the name of your Astro cluster, and the [Datadog Site](https://docs.datadoghq.com/getting_started/site/) where you want the logs forwarded.

+## Astro audit logs

+Astro audit logs record Astro control plane administrative activities and events.
+You can use the audit logs to determine who did what, where, and when.
+You can also use audit logs as a monitoring system to make sure your organization is meeting its security and regulatory requirements.

+### Retrieve and export audit logs

+ Audit logs are retained for 90 days.
+Organization Owner permissions are required to extract and export audit log events.

+ 1. In the Cloud UI, click the **Settings** tab.

+ 2. Select the number days of audit data to export and then click **Export**.

+    The extracted audit log data is saved as a JSON file in your `downloads` directory with the default filename `<astro-organization-name>-logs-<number-of-days>-days-<date>.json`.

+### Available audit log data

+Audit log data is collated in the following categories:

+- API events
+- Airflow UI access
+- Astronomer container registry access